 |

-This page contains renderings extracted from the Learning Sites 3D computer models of sculpture and architecture pertaining to the so-called Central Building (attributed to Ashur-nasir-pal II based on evidence of the bricks) from the Central Palace area complex.
+This page contains renderings extracted from the Learning Sites 3D computer models of sculpture and architecture pertaining to the so-called Central Building (attributed to Ashur-nasir-pal II based on inscriptions on paving bricks and his Standard Inscription carved across the lamassu) from the Central Palace area complex.

 |